-- High risk goods containing any risk material (i.e. plant or animal products, used vehicles, machinery etc.), please see the appropriate Import Health Standard at: http://mpi.govt.nz/importing/overview/import-health-standards/ - Low risk goods may be released and the container may be given approval to move to Approved Transitional Facility (ATF), as long as the requirements are met as per the import health standard.
+• High risk goods containing any risk material (i.e. plant or animal products, used vehicles, machinery etc.), should refer to the appropriate Import Health Standard here.

+• Low risk goods may be released, and the container may be given approval to move to Approved Transitional Facility (ATF), if the requirements meet the import health standard.

 All containers imported into New Zealand must be clean and free of pests and biosecurity contamination.
-Inspections or checks to verify this must be carried out by legally approved person, e.g. MPI Biosecurity inspectors or an accredited company.
+Inspections or checks to verify this must be carried out by legally approved person (e.g., MPI Biosecurity inspectors or an accredited company).